martygubar/bds-getting-started/lab-publicip/access-node-public-ip.md

 ## Steps

 ### **STEP 1:** Prerequisite Tasks
 You will need to perform the following tasks prior to setting up the public IP Address.
-These steps will allow you to perform OCI API calls required by the IP address assignment:
+These steps will allow you to perform OCI API calls required by the IP address assignment.
+These steps are the same for any client setup that will make requests using the OCI API (see [Tools Configuration](https://docs.cloud.oracle.com/iaas/Content/ToolsConfig.htm)):
 1. Collect the required identifiers (user, tenancy, subnet) and Big Data Service region
 1. Create a secret key
 1. Generate an API Signing Key